IngHK/TinyComMonitor/README.md

 ### Software

-0. Flash [](Release/TinyComMonitor.hex) into *Black Pill* board using [STM32CubeProgrammer software](https://www.st.com/en/development-tools/stm32cubeprog.html) via USB.
-After programming the STM32 act and is visible as serial USB device in the device manager of the terminal PC
+1. Flash [Release/TinyComMonitor.hex](Release/TinyComMonitor.hex) into *Black Pill* board using [STM32CubeProgrammer software](https://www.st.com/en/development-tools/stm32cubeprog.html) via USB.
+After programming the STM32 acts and is visible as serial (COM) USB device in the device manager of the terminal PC
-0. Start PuTTY and connect to the serial USB device COMx (x is a number).
+2. Start PuTTY (or any other VT-100 supporting terminal software) and connect to the serial USB device COMx (x is a number).
 The connection settings of the serial USB device are irrelevant and can be set arbitrarily.
 These have nothing to do with the connection settings of the COM lines to be monitored

 ## Licenses

 * TinyComMonitor (folders [TinyComMonitor](TinyComMonitor), [Images](Images), [Release](Release) and [Testdata](Testdata)): GPL-3.0
-* [ST](https://www.st.com/content/st_com/en.html) [STM32CubeF4 MCU Firmware Package](https://github.com/STMicroelectronics/STM32CubeF4) (folders [Core](Core), [Drivers](Drivers), [Middlewares](Middlewares) and [USB_DEVICE](USB_DEVICE)): see file headers and license files there
+* [STM32CubeF4 MCU Firmware Package](https://github.com/STMicroelectronics/STM32CubeF4) (folders [Core](Core), [Drivers](Drivers), [Middlewares](Middlewares) and [USB_DEVICE](USB_DEVICE)) is provided by [ST](https://www.st.com/content/st_com/en.html): see file headers and license files there

 ## Feedback and Contribution